Local Pub Guide

 7 Market Street

 Two music and real ale enthusiasts took over this vibrant pub in 2017 and it has a rapidly-growing following for both.
 The restored long bar features a selection of interestingly modern well-kept beers with a couple of less usual local ales.
 The inglenook fire warms customers on colder nights.
 Sports TV.
 Pool table upstairs.
 Three adjacent cottages provide self-catering accommodation.
-Exciting expansion developments at this gem are adding food and functions to the experience.
+Exciting expansion developments at this gem have added delicious food and functions to the experience.
 An old pub for the young-at-heart.

 - Orange Tree